 – Use the socket wrench to remove bolts at the back of the caliper

 – Remove caliper from the rotor and use a cable tie to hang it from the suspension (NEVER let the caliper hang when connected to the brake line)

 - Apply brake grease to the BACK of the brake pad

 – Do not get brake grease on the front of the pad or on the rotor

 - Use the brake pad spreader to replace the caliper

 - Put the wheel back onto the car and remove the axle stand before lowering the car on the trolley jack

-The brake pads will take a number of miles to fully bed into the disc.
+The brake pads will take a number of miles to fully bed into the rotors.
 It’s vital to take your first drive carefully and get used to the new brake pads.
-If you require a more in depth tutorial for replacing the brake pads, we recommend watching this excellent video.
+If you require a more in depth video tutorial, we recommend watching this excellent video.